-The rise of the computers, smartphones, and social media over the last decade have started a change in the way that marketing is done as there has been a shift from traditional TV, radio and newspaper, to digital channels such as banner ads, websites, and Instagram.
+The rise of computers, smartphones, and social media over the last decade has started a change in the way that marketing is done as there has been a shift from traditional TV, radio and newspaper, to digital channels such as banner ads, websites, and Instagram.

 What is Traditional Marketing?